-There’s also ISO 160 and ISO 800 emulsions of Kodak Portra.
-As well as in rolls of 120, 4x5 sheets, and 8x10 sheets.
+There’s also ISO 160 and ISO 800 versions of Portra.
+8x10 sheets, 4x5 sheets, and rolls of 120 are also available.

 Black and White Film